Blixibon/css_weapons_in_hl2/README.md

 ### Done:

-* Code and scripting for Pistols, Shotguns, SMGs, Rifles, and M249
+* Code and scripting for Pistols, Shotguns, SMGs, Rifles, Sniper Rifles, and M249
-* Viewmodel tweaks for Pistols, Shotguns, SMGs, Rifles, and M249
+* Viewmodel tweaks for Pistols, Shotguns, SMGs, Rifles, Sniper Rifles, and M249
-* HL2-compatible worldmodels for Pistols, Shotguns, SMGs, Rifles, and M249
+* HL2-compatible worldmodels for Pistols, Shotguns, SMGs, Rifles, Sniper Rifles, and M249
-* Unique NPC reload and shoot sounds for Pistols, Shotguns, SMGs, Rifles, and M249
+* Unique NPC reload and shoot sounds for Pistols, Shotguns, SMGs, Rifles, Sniper Rifles, and M249
 * Ammo types and damage tuning for Pistols, SMGs, and Rifles
 * Spread and viewpunch adjustments for each weapon
 * Basic "HEV suit" hand retexture